Let’s get a more detailed look at the business communication trends that have arisen from the pandemic for 2021, and how you can keep up with them.

 A popular option these days is a hybrid VoIP system that combines both an on-premise IP PBX system with a cloud-based provider.
 This can be done by implementing an API to a business’ existing PBX system that connects it with cloud platforms and business apps such as MS Teams.

-Most companies are in the process of digital transformation these days.
-One of the main objectives for many companies is Unified Communications and the best way to achieve this is through cloud migration.
+One of their main objectives is Unified Communications and the best way to achieve this is through cloud migration.

 However, PBX still has a lot to offer and it’s often best to combine traditional systems with cutting-edge technology for the best results.